Arthur Rylah: Politics

 After being demobilised in January 1946, he returned to practising law, and joined the newly formed Liberal Party.
 On 17 December 1949 he was elected to the Victorian Legislative Assembly for Kew, a safe conservative seat in Melbourne's eastern suburbs.
 The sitting member, Wilfrid Kent Hughes, had moved up to federal politics.
 Rylah would hold this seat without serious difficulty until he resigned in March 1971.

 Rylah's political colleagues quickly recognised his talents, and in 1953 he was appointed deputy leader of the party under party leader Henry Bolte, a post he would hold for 18 years.

-Following the Victorian election of 1955, the Liberal Party gained office.
+The Liberals won government at the Victorian election of 1955.
 Accordingly, on 7 June 1955, Rylah was appointed Deputy Premier and Chief Secretary of Victoria, as well as Government Leader in the Legislative Assembly.

 Described as a "human dynamo", Rylah had great capacity for work.
 During his time as Chief Secretary he oversaw the consolidation of all Victoria's statutes (1958), introduced legal off-course betting (1960) using the New Zealand Totalisator Agency Board (TAB) as a model, allowed cinemas to open on Sundays (1964), did away with six o'clock closing of hotels, thereby permitting alcohol to be served till 10pm (1965), allowed sport to be played on Sundays (1967), and sponsored legislation for the compulsory wearing of seat-belts for motorists (1970) and to provide for random breath-testing of drivers (1971).
 As attorney general he also approved Australia's last execution with the execution of Ronald Ryan in 1967.